tytydraco/yessleep/out/Does_anyone_remember_wwwdeadlinkscom_Part_3.md

 “How do you know that?”
 Ryan pondered, confused—almost sounding suspicious of me.
 “Cause I’ve seen that thing get shot with one before.”
 My voice was low.
 "What?!"
 Derek and Ryan exclaimed in unison.

 I told them everything—the way it sat, the way it moved, the way it feasted.
 Derek’s eyes widened.
-"I can’t believe it’s taken me this long to connect the dots!"
-"What?
-What is it?"
-I demanded.
-He hesitated for just a second before finally saying it.

-“It's a **\[R̵͘E̴͠D̶͝A̶͘C̴̀T̷͠É̵D̸̕\]**.”

-The word sat heavy in the air.
-"A what?"
-I asked.
-"It’s an old N̶a̸t̴i̸v̸e̵ ̸A̶m̷e̶r̷i̷c̵a̶n̵ ████̷█̴█̴█̶█̵.
-These days, people just lump them in w-wi̸̪̮̐̓t̶̲͝h̸̗̋ ̴̗̓͘c̶̯̓̄r̷̨̺͘y̸̡͗̎p̶̞̈́̋t̴̢̡̓̍ȉ̷̲́d̸̤̥́̕s̶̟͂," Derek explained.
-Ryan scoffed.
-"What?
-Like Bigfoot?!
-Cause that thing was no fucking joke!"
-"But cryptids aren’t real," I argued, though my voice lacked conviction.
-Derek gave me a look.
-"Then what the hell did you see, Damon?"
+Ryan's face went pale.

 I went silent.

-I didn’t have an answer.

-Finally, Ryan steeled his gaze.
-"It doesn’t matter if it’s real or not.
-It’s here and as long as it still is, we're at a severe disadvantage of getting out of here.”
+No one said anything.

 “So what do we do?"
-Derek asked.
+Derek asked, breaking throught the tension.
 Ryan replied with an extremely blunt, “we’ll have to lead it into a trap.”
 "Yeah… but how?"
 I whispered.
 Derek slowed for just a second, eyes dropping to the floor, voice suddenly hollow.
 “That means one of us will have to be bait…” My chest tightened.
 The weight of his revelation hit me like a ton of bricks.
 “Don’t worry, I—”

 “I’ll do it.”
 Derek’s voice was firm.